manuGil/online-core/docs/source/radiometric-cors.rst

    :alt: corrections workflow
    :figclass: align-center

-   A sequence of possible corrections on optical imagery
+   A sequence of pre-processing steps to apply radiometric corrections on optical imagery

 .. important::
    **Resources.**